 - Assistant Deputy Minister, Public Schools Branch, chair from June 5, 2014, to indeterminate

-- ADM Policy and Partnership, Department of Education, registrar from July 17, 2019 to indeterminate
+- Assistant Deputy Minister, Policy and Partnership, Department of Education, registrar from July 17, 2019, to indeterminate

 - Executive Assistant to the Assistant Deputy Minister, secretary from October 21, 2015, to indeterminate